ratbag98/PySquaredle/README.md

 ## Getting Started

-I use a conda environment, although I don't think there are any dependencies.
-If you want, you can run
+I use a conda environment, and there are now some dependencies, notably for the GUI.
+You can run the following clone my conda setup.

 ```bash
 conda create --name squaredle --file req.txt